bd-j/prospector/doc/output.rst

 Basic diagnostic plots
 -----------------------------
+For detailed plotting, see the :py:module:`prospect.fitting` module.
-Several methods for visualization of the results are included in the |Codename|.io.read_results module.
+Several methods for basic visualization of the results are also included in the :py:module:`prospect.io.read_results` module.

-First, the results file can be read into useful dictionaries and objects using
+First, the results file can be read into useful dictionaries and objects using :py:meth:prospect.io.read_results.results_from``

 .. code-block:: python